 Many years later, when I became pregnant, I went into investigator/researcher mode (true to my ISTJ nature) in order to best prepare myself for the daunting role of motherhood.
 I perused blogs, Reddit threads, and parenting books to absorb as much information as possible.
 Throughout this process, I began to rediscover my love for reading and delved into genres beyond parenting.
 The more I explored the world of reading, the more I got excited about reclaiming my reader identity again.
 In 2017, I read 10 books.
 In 2018, I read 5 books.
 In 2019, I read 97 books.
 And so far, in the year 2020, I have read 59 books already.

 I primarily use Goodreads to track my reading progress, To Be Read list, and reviews/ratings.
-However, I really wanted to find a way to share the great books I’ve been reading on my blog platform.
-One of the genres I am always drawn to when browsing books is Asian American Literature.
+However, I wanted to share the great books I’ve been reading on my blog platform.
+One of the genres I am drawn to and is very much underrepresented is Asian American Literature.
 This can mean that the author is Asian or Asian American and/or the content features Asian and Asian American topics, both in fiction and nonfiction.
-I am hoping that this will become a useful resource for readers who are also interested in learning more about Asian American culture.
+I am hoping that this will become a useful resource for readers who are also interested in learning more about Asian culture and the Asian American experience.

-Check out my comprehensive list of read and to read books in the Asian Lit category on Goodreads.
+Check out my comprehensive list of recommended books in the Asian Literature category on Goodreads.

 Here is a sneak peek at some of the books that I will be releasing reviews for in the upcoming weeks and months.

 - The Downstairs Girl by Stacey Lee (2019)

 - All You Can Ever Know by Nicole Chung (2018)